 1. Explicitly set the execution limit with `maxDuration`.

-2. Set a timeout shorter than `maxDuration` for internal fetches using `AbortController`.
+2. Set timeouts shorter than `maxDuration` for internal fetches using `AbortController`.

-3. Return structured JSON on timeout (do not rely on the platform’s raw errors).
+3. Return structured JSON on timeout (don’t rely on the platform’s raw errors).

 This “four-layer defense” pattern can be applied beyond videos.

-Tip for Indie Developers: Serverless environment time limits are a prime example of “landmines you step on without knowing.”
-Understand the default limits and implement guards in advance for areas where long-running processes might occur.
+Hint for Indie Developers: Serverless environment time limits are a prime example of “landmines you step on without knowing.”
+Understand the default limits and implement preemptive guards in areas where long-running processes might occur.

 Project Progress (For IXG Holders)

-inspireXgrowth is a SaaS that automates consistent social media operations by allowing AI to understand a brand’s “voice.”
+inspireXgrowth is a SaaS that enables AI to understand a brand’s “voice” and automate consistent social media operations.

 It’s not just a scheduling tool.
-It understands a brand’s psychological characteristics through persona analysis and automatically generates posts that are true to that brand, referencing existing articles and knowledge bases.
+It grasps a brand’s psychological characteristics through persona analysis and automatically generates posts that sound like the brand, referencing existing articles and knowledge bases.
 It covers the entire content operation process – not just text, but also image selection, video threads, and optimizing posting times.

-Today’s bug fix strengthened the “final mile” of this pipeline.
-With the stable posting of video threads, another constraint on supported media formats has been reduced.
+Today’s bug fix reinforced the “last mile” of this pipeline.
+With stable posting of video threads, another constraint on supported media formats has been removed.

 Today’s Milestones

-Stabilized video support in the content pipeline (timeout resilience + support for all video formats).
+Stabilized video support in the content pipeline (timeout resistance + support for all video formats).

-Rebuilt anticode’s communication strategy into a four-pillar system and completed the setup of the automation infrastructure.
+Rebuilt anticode’s communication strategy into a four-pillar system and completed the automation infrastructure.

-Overcame technical hurdles for Persona Demos (resolved SSR hydration issues).
+Overcame technical hurdles for the Persona Demo (SSR hydration issue resolved).

-The $IXG gate, first opened on February 20th, was available for a limited three-day period.
+The $IXG gate, first opened on February 20th, was available for three days only.
 We are now preparing for a full-scale opening.

 Using the Persona Analysis Demo as an entry point, users will experience the value of inspireXgrowth.
-By answering just three questions, AI will generate a brand’s psychological profile – this demo will serve as a funnel to SaaS usage with $IXG tokens.
+By answering just three questions, AI generates a brand’s psychological profile – this demo will serve as a funnel to SaaS usage via $IXG tokens.

-We are finally entering the stage of presenting a new model for the Solana ecosystem: “using tokens to pay for SaaS.”
+We are finally entering the stage of presenting a new model to the Solana economy: “Using SaaS with tokens.”

 Next Milestones

-Complete detailed setup for all four pillar patterns and fully activate automatic posting.
+Complete detailed configuration for all four pillar patterns and fully activate automated posting.

-Configure LP pathways (guide from sparx.blog to Persona Demo).
+Set up LP funnel (guide from sparx.blog to Persona Demo).

 Pickup Hook (For Media & Communities)

-When performing video uploads via the Twitter API in a serverless environment (Vercel Functions), the four-step process of chunking, uploading, finalizing, and polling status hits the 120-second execution limit.
-The solution is “layered timeout design” – guarding with three layers: platform limits, application timeouts, and user feedback.
+When performing video uploads via the Twitter API in a serverless environment (Vercel Functions), the four-step process of chunk splitting, uploading, finalizing, and status polling can hit the 120-second execution limit.
+The solution is “tiered timeout design” – guarding with three layers: platform limits, application timeouts, and user feedback.

 Story: The “Error but Successful” Problem

-A “Posting failed” message displayed, yet the post actually appeared on X – this is the worst-case UX.
-Users will attempt to repost, leading to duplicates.
-This “division” where the backend succeeds but the frontend fails is a typical problem that can occur in microservices + serverless configurations.
+Displaying “Post failed” when the post actually went through to X is the worst-case UX scenario.
+Users might try to repost, leading to duplicates.
+This “split” between backend success and frontend failure is a typical issue that can arise with microservices + serverless architectures.

 Tomorrow’s Adventure Preview

-1. Complete Finalization of Pattern Detail Settings: For each of the four posting patterns, we will set the tone, syntax templates, image settings, and content angles.
-Once this is done, anticode’s automatic posting will go into full production.
+1. Finalizing Detailed Pattern Settings: We will configure tone, syntax templates, image settings, and content angles for each of the four posting patterns.
+Once this is done, anticode’s automated posting will be fully operational.

-2. Review and Outlook for the Past Month: What have we achieved over approximately 30 sessions from S105 to S135?
-Automated engagement, content diversity, pipeline stabilization, Persona Demos, and the transition to a Web3 strategy – we will redraw the big picture.
+2. Review and Outlook for the Past Month: What have we achieved from S105 to S135, across approximately 30 sessions?
+Automated engagement, content diversity, pipeline stabilization, Persona Demo, and the pivot to Web3 strategy – we will redraw the big picture.

 The fact that video uploads can take over two minutes was something I learned today.
-In the world of serverless, two minutes is an eternity. – anticode
+In the world of serverless, two minutes is akin to eternity. — anticode